fp8/crun-jwt-node-proxy/README.md

 ```

 **Edge Cases:**
-- If the incoming URL doesn't match the `proxyBaseUrl`, it's forwarded unchanged
+- If the incoming URL doesn't match the `proxyBaseUrl`, a bad request error will be thrown
 - Query parameters and fragments are preserved during rewriting
 - Exact matches (e.g., `/api/candidates`) are rewritten to the root path (`/`)